score-spec/score-compose/e2e-tests/README.md

    ```

 ### Running the tests

-The tests require the score-compose CLI to be executed via `go run ./cli`.
-Therefor [go](https://go.dev/) needs to be installed.
+The tests require the score-compose CLI to be executed by `go run ./cli`.
+Therefore [go](https://go.dev/) needs to be installed.

 The tests can be run via `robot e2e-tests`.